George Pérez: Return to DC

 In May 2006, Pérez illustrated the cover art to one of the alternative covers to the direct market release of the annual Official Overstreet Comic Book Price Guide (36th edition) featuring Wonder Woman.
 He was guest artist for an issue of JSA #82 (April 2006) and was cover artist from issues #82–87.
 He drew the first ten issues of DC's The Brave and the Bold (vol. 2) in 2007 with writer Mark Waid.
 Pérez worked on Infinite Crisis, a follow-up to Crisis on Infinite Earths, as a fill-in artist.
 He worked on Final Crisis: Legion of 3 Worlds in 2008–2009, thus contributing to every chapter of DC's Crisis trilogy.
 He worked with Marv Wolfman on a direct-to-DVD movie adaptation of the "Judas Contract" story arc from Teen Titans, scheduled for 2017.

 He was co-chair of the board of the comic industry charity The Hero Initiative and served on its Disbursement Committee.
 In 2005, an animated version of Pérez made a cameo appearance in the Teen Titans episode titled "Go", which was an adaptation of his The New Teen Titans #1.
-In the episode "For Real" André LeBlanc attacks a bank called "Bank of Pérez".
-In City of Heroes, an MMORPG about superheroes, an entire zone within the game (Pérez Park) is named after him.
+In City of Heroes, an MMORPG about superheroes, a zone (Pérez Park) is named after him.